Frequently Asked Questions

 1. Why should I have a peer mentor?

 Throughout life, we all have many mentors who provide us with different kinds of guidance.
 Peer mentors are a friendly and relatable resource to help support and guide you through your time at UNM.
-Peer mentors will help demystify the undergrad & grad school experience, while offering encouragement and constructive feedback.
+Peer mentors help demystify the undergrad & grad school experience, while offering encouragement and constructive feedback.
 Peer mentors are specially trained to use their experiences as students to help others succeed and navigate higher education.

 2. What can a peer mentor offer beyond other students I interact with in classes and around campus?